 ASU Directory Profile

-George G. Karady received his MS and PhD degrees in electrical engineering from the Technical University of Budapest.
-He joint to ASU in 1986 and presently he is Power System Chair Professor.
+George G. Karady received his master’s and doctoral degrees in electrical engineering from the Technical University of Budapest.
+He was appointed Salt River Chair Professor at ASU in 1986.
 Previously, he was with EBASCO Services where he served as chief consulting electrical engineer, manager of electrical systems and chief engineer of computer technology.
 He was an electrical task supervisor for the Tokomak Fusion Test Reactor project in Princeton.
-Professor Karady has graduated 21 PhD and 47 MS students.
-He is an IEEE Fellow, and has published a book, several book chapters, and more than 120 journal and 200 conference papers.
+Karady has graduated 23 doctoral and 57 master’s students.
+He is an IEEE Fellow and has published a book, several book chapters, 136 journal and 226 conference papers.

 Ph.D., electrical engineering, Technical University of Budapest